jluna0413/CultivAREmergent/docs/wiki/User-Guide.md

 *   Upload images of the plant.
 *   View the plant's growth history.

-## Strains
+## Cultivars

 The Cultivars page allows you to manage your collection of cannabis cultivars.

-### Adding a Strain
+### Adding a Cultivar

-1. Click the "Add Strain" button.
+1. Click the "Add Cultivar" button.
-2. Fill in the strain details, including its name, breeder, and genetics.
+2. Fill in the cultivar details, including its name, breeder, and genetics.
-3. Click "Save" to create the new strain.
+3. Click "Save" to create the new cultivar.

 ## Sensors